TVersluijs/RGEE_Snowmelt/README.md

 ### Sentinel-2 scripts: what kind of data do you want to analyse?
-* Date of snowmelt, and average NDSI, NDVI and NDMI at a set of point locations located across the globe
+* Date of snowmelt, and average NDSI, NDVI and NDMI at multiple point locations (with or without buffer)
 	* Script 04

 * Date of snowmelt, and average NDSI, NDVI and NDMI within a small shapefile (<50km2)